 Descriptor Definition Example

 1 Inappropriate Student engages in low intensity Calling someone an "idiot",

-verbal language instance of inappropriate swearing if they kick their toe
+verbal language instance of inappropriate swearing if they kick their toe.

-language
+language. ,

 2 Physical contact Student engages in non-serious, Pushing in the tuckshop line,

-but inappropriate contact horseplay
+but inappropriate contact. horseplay.

 3 Disrespect/non- Student engages in brief or low Saying "No", "Not going to do it", "I

-compliance intensity failure to respond to don't want to do that"
+compliance intensity failure to respond to don't want to do that".

-reasonable adult requests
+reasonable adult requests.

-4 Disruption Student engages in low intensity, Calling out, talking to a peers in
+4 Disruption Student engages in low intensity, Calling out, talking to peers in class.

-but inappropriate disruption class
+but inappropriate disruption.

 5 Uniform violation - Students wears clothing that is Wrong socks, wrong shorts for

-Minor near but not within the school's sport
+Minor near but not within the school's sport.

-dress code
+dress code.

 6 Technology Student engages in non-serious Making a mobile phone call in

-Violation - Minor but inappropriate (as defined by breach of school's policy
+Violation - Minor but inappropriate (as defined by breach of school's policy.

 the school) use of mobile phone,

 mp3 player, camera and/or

-computer
+Dana anti-cari accas computer.

 7 Property misuse Student engages in low intensity Using equipment contrary to its

-misuse of property design or purpose

-8 Late Students arrive late to class Tardy or late to class not late to
+8 Late misuse of property.
+Students arrive late to class. design or purpose.
+Tardy or late to class not late to

-school as this is often beyond the

-control of a primary school student
+0 Late Students arrive late to class. school.

-9 Out of Bounds Student is in an area within the
+9 Out of Bounds Student is in an area within the School.

-school grounds that has been
+out of bounds school grounds that has been

 designated "off limits" at that

-particular time
+time.

-10 Lying/Cheating Student engages in "White Lies" "I came first", "It wasn't me!", "I
+10 Lying/Cheating Student engages in "White Lies".
+"I came first", "It wasn't me!", "I

-didn't do it"
+didn't do it".

-11 Teasing Isolated inappropriate comments Laughing at someone's misfortune
+11 Teasing Isolated inappropriate comments Laughing at someone's misfortune.

 (ongoing teasing would fit under

-Bullying)
+Bullying).

-12 Sexual Behaviour Sexual behaviours that are Green light behaviours
+12 Sexual Behaviour Sexual behaviours that are Green light behaviours.

 normal, age-appropriate,

-spontaneous, curious, r
+spontaneous, curious, mutual,

-light-hearted and easily diverted
+light-hearted, and easily diverted

 experimentation.

-13 Incomplete tasks Student has failed to complete a Has difficulty starting learning task,
+13 Incomplete tasks Student has failed to complete a Has difficulty started learning task,

-set piece of work in a clearly continuing on task or completing
+set piece of work in a clearly continuing the task, or completing

-specified time frame learning tasks learning tasks
+specified time frame. learning tasks.